Skeletal Remains Of Sarasota Teen Jabez Spann Are Located More Than A Year After He Went Missing

 No details regarding the teen’s death have been reported yet.
 However, the police are treating it as a homicide.
 NBC News also reports that police are not sure yet if Spann died at the location he was discovered at or if his body was transported there at some point after his death.

-The police are also urging people to come forward who may know something about the case.
+The police are also urging people who may know something about the case to come forward.

 Dual news conference with Sarasota Police & @ManateeSheriff will be held at 9pm at SPD HQs to discuss new developments in the disappearance of #JabezSpann.
 Spann, 14 years old, was last seen in the area of 22nd St, on September 4, 2017.
 No other info will be released until then pic.twitter.com/xCyEjCbGQL